 The ICE worksite enforcement program is just one component of the Department's overall Interior Enforcement Strategy and is a critical part of the Secure Border Initiative.

-ICE is bringing criminal prosecutions and using asset forfeiture as tools against employers of illegal aliens far more than the former U.S. Immigration and Nationalization Service, which tended to rely on administrative fines as a sanction against such activity.
+ICE is bringing criminal prosecutions and using asset forfeiture as tools against employers of illegal aliens far more than administrative fines as a sanction against such activity.
 Using this approach, ICE worksite investigations now support felony charges and not just the traditional misdemeanor worksite violations under Section 274A of the Immigration and Nationality Act.